Menopause – An Introduction

 Menopausal mood changes require assessment and treatment because they bring significant changes to women’s health.
 This affects their physical and emotional wellbeing.
 As a result, some women experience depression or irritability.
 Women with menopause report poor sleep and memory.
 The main cause is not always clear.
 For example, hormonal changes or medical problems can present as depression.
 Therefore, possible physical health problems require investigations.
 Hormone replacement therapy can help depression in menopause.
 Doctors will prescribe specific medication to help with mood changes.
 Some antidepressants work better for women in menopause.

 In the past, menopause was seen as natural.
 Most women now no longer accept this idea.
-Menopausal mood changes require assessment and treatment because they affect quality of life.
+Menopausal mood changes require assessment and treatment because they affect the quality of life.

 Private psychiatry for adults – for private psychiatric consultations for adults and older persons in Hampshire and Surrey book an appointment at Surrey Healthcare Clinic.
+Help with menopause.

 Women’s Health Concern provides very helpful information for women on all aspects of menopause https://www.womens-health-concern.org/